nazmulidris/ts-scratch/react-app-hooks-intro/README.md

 Follow instructions in the
 [CRA changelog](https://github.com/facebook/create-react-app/blob/main/CHANGELOG.md).
 For example, you can run something like the following w/out ejecting CRA itself.

+> You can find the list of releases [here](https://github.com/facebook/create-react-app/releases).

 ```shell
 npm install --save --save-exact react-scripts@4.0.3